nikvoronin/Xm4Battery/README.md

 - __About__ - leads to this page.
 - __Quit__ - closes and unloads application at all.

+> [!WARNING]
->⚠ __Connect / Disconnect__ items appear if the app is run as an administrator.\
+> __Connect / Disconnect__ items appear if the app is run as an administrator.\
->⚠* These functions may cause system artefacts or unusual behavior of Volume Control, Sound Mixer, Bluetooth Device Manager, etc.\
+`*` These functions may cause system artefacts or unusual behavior of Volume Control, Sound Mixer, Bluetooth Device Manager, etc.\
->⚠** Especially the Disconnect item.
+`**` Especially the Disconnect item.
 Connect is a law-abiding one.

 ### Tray icon mods

 The real icon size is 20x20 pixels.
 It is automatically scaled by system depend on display scaling factor.

+> [!NOTE]
->The app icon is currently adjusted to 125% display scaling.
+> The app icon is currently adjusted to 125% display scaling.
 Other scaling factors may lead to uglifying tray icon.

-Icon text color and background are defined in the `CreateXmIcon` method:
+Icon text color and background are defined in the `Program.TrayIcon.cs` → `CreateXmIcon` method:

 ```csharp
 // icon background color